The importance of Health and Safety in Construction

 A lack of knowledge about health and safety procedures can mean that someone’s life is changed forever.
 Not following the appropriate precautions can cause risk of injury, or in some cases, death.
 There is also a big risk to the construction company being involved in a severe legal claim if there is negligence on their part.
 This alone highlights the importance of health and safety in construction.

 It is a large part of a construction managers role to ensure that a project runs without risks.
 They are responsible for ensuring that all regulations are met and that all employees wear the appropriate protective clothing.
 This is especially important for those in site supervisory roles.

-Health and safety are not only important for workers.
+Health and safety is not only important for site workers.
 It is also important for those who may come into contact with the site.
 If they are not adequately protected then this could lead to large claims against the construction company.

 There is a range of different rules and regulations that are legally binding on construction workers and employers.
 These regulations are in place to ensure that all potential risks can be minimised.
-Furthermore, it outlines the actions that must be taken, should any risks occur.
+Furthermore, it outlines the actions that must be taken, should any risks occur, such as RIDDOR.

 The Construction (Design and Management) Regulations 2015 (CDM 2015) is one of the main regulations that covers managing health, safety and welfare in construction projects.
 Depending on an individuals role, this regulation outlines their specific responsibilities to ensure that they adhere to health and safety.
 Some examples are as follows: